 About the Honors Program

-Honors Director, Dr. Lori Owens, answers some of the most frequently asked questions about the Honors Program at JSU.
+Dean of Honors and Special Programs, Dr. Lori Owens, answers some of the most frequently asked questions about the Honors Program at JSU.

 Honors Program Goals and Objectives

 The Honors Board, dedicated to offering challenging and innovative academic opportunities, supervises the Honors Program and has established the following goals and objectives for the program:

 - To foster critical thinking and intellectual curiosity